johndimm/WhatLooksGood/README.md

 A simple way of recommending movies that are similar to a given movie:

   - find all the people who liked the movie
-  - count all the other movies those people liked
+  - count up all the other movies those people liked
   - compare counts to global counts
   - show the ones that are disproportionately represented

 That depends on a single relationship, the one between people and movies.
 We have a different one here, between dishes and restaurants, but can apply the same technique.
-We can also do it both ways.
-We get similar dishes using dish-restaurant-dish and we get similar restaurants using restaurant-dish-restaurant.
+We can also do it both ways, getting similar dishes using dish-restaurant-dish and similar restaurants using restaurant-dish-restaurant.